gbrock/laravel-pages/README.md

 [![Build Status](https://img.shields.io/travis/gbrock/laravel-pages.svg)]
 (https://travis-ci.org/gbrock/laravel-pages)

-A basic Laravel page CMS.  **This project is under active development.**
+A basic Laravel page CMS.  **This project is under development.**

 ## Description

 Laravel Pages is a templating, categorization, and publishing system for an application's pages.
-It lets you implement WYSIWYG-esque content in very dynamic ways.
+It lets you implement WYSIWYG-esque content in various dynamic ways.

 A **page** is a collection of HTML content, laid out in a *template* and assigned to a *domain*.
 Pages must each be assigned exactly one template and one domain.
 If published, a page can be access via a